-There are several ways to stop hiccups in newborns, including regular burping and using pacifiers.
+Several methods may stop hiccups in newborns, including regular burping and using pacifiers.
 It is important to remember that most babies get hiccups.
 However, a parent or caregiver may wish to try home remedies to stop or prevent hiccups.

-The hiccups happen when the baby’s diaphragm contracts.
+Hiccups happen when a baby’s diaphragm contracts.
 This forces air out through closed vocal cords, creating the hiccupping sound.